 - Third paternal great-grandfather Murray V. “Doc” Charles practiced Medicine in his way to pioneers.
 (He also played violin.)
 He walked on in 1898, but his art stayed in the family.

 - On down to paternal Great-grandma Lucile Charles, who had been put into Indian school but made her way back home in adulthood.
-Somehow the ways found her, as they do, and she was known to do midwifery.
+Somehow the ways found her, as they do, and she was a midwife.
 She walked on in 1976.

-- In another separate Germanic branch (that actually raised my father), paternal great-grandma Fannie Woolard’s moods affected the weather.
+- On the other, Germanic branch, paternal great-grandma Fannie Woolard’s moods affected the weather.
 She raised Dad on a small island until she was told she couldn’t.
 There was farming, and fishing, and respect for spirits and trees.
 She walked on in 1967.

-- On another limb in the pagan path, Aunt Nancy assisted local law enforcement with finding people through the 80’s.
+- On another limb, Aunt Nancy assisted local law enforcement with finding people through the 80’s.

 - My father was not a practicing shaman/Medicine man, but he passed things to my brother and me.
 Dad walked on in 2024.